marcoganassin96/git-conflicts-predictor/README.md

 - **Multiple Access Methods**: Uses CLI tools (like `gh` for GitHub) when available for better performance, otherwise falls back to REST API.
 - **Comprehensive Output**: Provides detailed output of overlapping files and associated PRs/MRs.

+## 🎯 Use Cases

+### 1. Team Coordination
+Help teams identify potential conflicts in their work in early stages, so they can coordinate planning of their actual work!

+### 2. Avoid Redundant Work
+Find out if someone else is already working on the same files/features you're thinking to add/modify, before actually starting the work!

+### 3. Pre-Merge Conflict Detection
+Check for potential conflicts before creating a PR

 ## 📋 Supported Providers

 | Provider | CLI Tool | API Method | Authentication | Working Status |